Cosys-Lab/Cosys-AirSim/docs/hyslamenv.md

 Max Time Between Changes Offset | Maximum time delta offset in seconds between changes (to not have all objects change at same time a small random offset is used)

 - _RandomStackSpawnerSwitcher_: This can be used to create a dynamic formed stacked set of goods.
 Like a pallet with boxes spawned on top.
-Difference with the one above is that this one can select from a Data Table object to select randomely a 'goods'/object type and it's stacking settings.
+Difference with the one above is that this one can select from a Data Table object to select randomly a 'goods'/object type and it's stacking settings.
 One can control it with the following settings:

 Setting                         | Description
 --------------------------------| ------------